arfshl/linuxmint-postinstall/README.md

-# Linux for Home and Students
+# Linux Mint Post-Install scripts

-Post-install script that automates installation of daily driver apps and Microsoft fonts, enables firewall, and configures encrypted DNS.

-Aims to make Linux distribution usage easier as free and open-source alternative for Windows and macOS, Both at personal computer or bigger deployment like education and government environment

 ## Features
 - One-click installation, Just copy-paste command on Terminal
 - Automates installation of daily driver apps and Microsoft fonts
 - Adding App Shortcut to Desktop for easy access
-- Ensure that firewall is enabled (Using `ufw` on Debian/Ubuntu-based distribution and `firewalld` on Fedora)
+- Ensure that firewall is enabled
 - Setup DNS over TLS with systemd-resolved, using Cloudflare and Google DNS

 ## Auto-Installed Apps